 How To Download iPhone/iPad Apps without Using an Apple ID

 iOS 12.7 changed all that with the removal of the App Store.
 Where you could once download apps onto your Mac and manage your mobile devices from there, you now have to download apps directly onto your device.
 Fine in some ways but not so great in others.
-So what is an iDevice owner to do?
+So what is an iPhone or iPad owner to do?

-- Jailbreak your device so you can use alternative app stores.
+- Jailbreak your iPhone or iPad so you can use alternative app stores.

 - Use an older version of iTunes released by Apple that still supports the App Store.